KevinNovak/MSL-Bumper/README.md

         * **enabled**:
             * Whether or not this script should wait a random amount of time between actions.
                 * Set to "true" or "false".
-            * For example, waiting X seconds after logging in.
             * Recommended to leave enabled.
         * **minDelay**:
             * The minimum amount of time in seconds to wait.